belwinjulian/SpellCheck/README.md

 # SpellCheck
-This spell checker is a command-line utility designed to verify the spelling of words in text files against a given dictionary.
-It supports processing individual files as well as all files within specified directories, including nested directories.
-The program prints the location (filename, line, and column) and the incorrect word for each spelling mistake found.
+This command-line spell checker helps ensure the accuracy of your text files by cross-referencing them with a word dictionary.
+It can process single files or scan entire directories (including subdirectories).
+When it finds a misspelling, it reports the file, line number, column number, and the incorrect word.

 # Features
-- Checks the spelling of words in text files against a provided dictionary. <br>
+- **Verifies spelling against a dictionary**: Ensures the accuracy of your text by comparing words against a provided word list. <br>
-- Processes single files or entire directories recursively.  <br>
+- **Flexible processing**: Can handle individual files or recursively scan entire directory structures (including subdirectories) for comprehensive spell-checking.  <br>
-- Displays the filename, line number, column number, and the misspelled word.  <br>
+- **Detailed error reporting**: Pinpoints misspellings by providing the filename, line number, column number, and the incorrect word, simplifying the editing process.  <br>

 # Dependencies
-- GCC (GNU Compiler Collection) or any compatible C compiler  <br>
+- GCC (GNU Compiler Collection) or any other C compiler which is compatible  <br>
-- Standard C libraries (stdio.h, stdlib.h, string.h, limits.h, dirent.h, sys/stat.h, fcntl.h, unistd.h, ctype.h)  <br>
+- Standard C libraries, which include, stdio.h, stdlib.h, string.h, limits.h, dirent.h, sys/stat.h, fcntl.h, unistd.h, ctype.h  <br>

 # Compilation
- - To compile the spell checker, use the following command in the terminal:  <br>
+ - To compile the spell checker, use the command as follows:  <br>
 **gcc -o spellchecker spellchecker.c**

 # Usage
-After compiling the program, run it using the following syntax:  <br>
+After compiling the program, run it using the syntax as follow:  <br>
 **./spellchecker <dictionary_path> <file_or_directory_path>...**  <br> <br>
-<dictionary_path>: Path to the text file containing the dictionary words, one per line.  <br>
+<dictionary_path>:  Specifies the location of the text file containing your word list (one word per line).
+This file is the reference for correct spellings.  <br>
-<file_or_directory_path>: Path to a text file or directory to check.
-Multiple paths can be specified.  <br>
+<file_or_directory_path>: Indicates the text file or the directory you want to spell-check.
+The program can handle multiple paths for broader analysis.  <br>

 # Program Structure
 ### cmp